tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: doc_string re: Seat as precursor to Vehical
 	- TBD: doc_string re: Nested Rooms can't be nested (no chairs on stages)
 	- TBD: doc_string re: Perch = translucent, Nook = opaque
-	- TBD: doc_string re: bulk to represent weight and volume (encumberance)
+	- TBD: doc_string re: weight only vs. weight + volume (encumberance)
 	- TBD: doc_string re: nook gets light from room

 - TBD: "what would your mothter say" error to "What would your Nana say?"